-TABLE OF CONTENTS

-F age

-Αl· ostract vii

-Pr eface ix

-Ex cecutive Summary E ES-1

-P ART I: THE CARBON CYCLE IN NORTH AMERICA

-1 What is the carbon cycle and why care?
-1-1

-2 The carbon cycle of North America in a global context 2-1

-3 The North American carbon budget past and present 3-1

-4 What are the options that could significantly affect the North American and global carbon cycles?

-5 How can we improve the usefulness of carbon science for decision-making?
-5-1

-P ART II: ENERGY, INDUSTRY AND WASTE MANAGEMENT ACTIVITIES

-0 VERVIEW II-1

-An introduction to CO 2 emissions from fossil fuels

-6 Energy extraction and conversion 6-1

-7 Transportation 7-1

-8 Industry and waste management 8-1

-9 Buildings 9-1
+TABLE OF CONTENTS [Note: The organization of this publication is subject to change] Page Preface Executive Summary ES-1 PART I: THE CARBON CYCLE IN NORTH AMERICA 1-1 What is the carbon cycle and why do we care?
+The carbon cycle of North America in a global context The North American carbon budget past and present What are the options and measures that could significantly affect the carbon cycle?
+How can we improve the usefulness of carbon science for decision-making?
+PART II: ENERGY, INDUSTRY AND WASTE MANAGEMENT ACTIVITIES OVERVIEW II-1 An introduction to CO2 emissions from fossil fuels Energy extraction and conversion Transportation 8-1 Industry and waste management 9-1 Buildings